Aliases for PAPSS1 Gene

 GeneCards Summary for PAPSS1 Gene

 PAPSS1 (3'-Phosphoadenosine 5'-Phosphosulfate Synthase 1) is a Protein Coding gene.
-Diseases associated with PAPSS1 include chronic monocytic leukemia and atrophic glossitis.
-Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
-GO annotations related to this gene include nucleotidyltransferase activity and sulfate adenylyltransferase (ATP) activity.
+Diseases associated with PAPSS1 include Spondyloepimetaphyseal Dysplasia and Achondrogenesis, Type Ib.
+Among its related pathways are Viral mRNA Translation and Sulfation Biotransformation Reaction.
+Gene Ontology (GO) annotations related to this gene include nucleotidyltransferase activity and sulfate adenylyltransferase (ATP) activity.
 An important paralog of this gene is PAPSS2.

 Bifunctional enzyme with both ATP sulfurylase and APS kinase activity, which mediates two steps in the sulfate activation pathway.
-The first step is the transfer of a sulfate group to ATP to yield adenosine 5-phosphosulfate (APS), and the second step is the transfer of a phosphate group from ATP to APS yielding 3-phosphoadenylylsulfate (PAPS: activated sulfate donor used by sulfotransferase).
-In mammals, PAPS is the sole source of sulfate; APS appears to be only an intermediate in the sulfate-activation pathway.
-Also involved in the biosynthesis of sulfated L-selectin ligands in endothelial cells
+The first step is the transfer of a sulfate group to ATP to yield adenosine 5'-phosphosulfate (APS), and the second step is the transfer of a phosphate group from ATP to APS yielding 3'-phosphoadenylylsulfate (PAPS: activated sulfate donor used by sulfotransferase).
+In mammals, PAPS is the sole source of sulfate; APS appears to be only an intermediate in the sulfate-activation pathway (PubMed:9576487, PubMed:9668121, PubMed:9648242, PubMed:14747722).
+Required for normal biosynthesis of sulfated L-selectin ligands in endothelial cells (PubMed:9576487).